bakshienator77/Stealthy-Terrain-Aware-Reconnaissance-and-Search/README.md

 ## Anonymous Repo for Stealthy Terrain-Aware Multi-Agent Active Search

-This repo has been anonymized and hence may not be runnable.
+This repo has been anonymized.

 In order to run the repo run the dependencies are ROS melodic and python2.7 with numpy, matplotlib and PIL.